conan-io/docs/reference/commands/creator/export-pkg.rst

                        [-j JSON]
                        path reference

-Exports a recipe, then creates a package from local source and build folders.
+Exports a recipe, then creates a package from local-source-folder and build- folder (or use already packaged files if a package-folder is provided).

 The package is created by calling the package() method applied to the local folders '--source-folder' and '--build-folder' It's created in the local cache for the specified 'reference' and for the specified '--settings', '--options'